absa-subatomic-legacy/local-hadron-collider/README.md

 Now wait for the various deployments and builds to complete.

 > ⚠️ This can take a long time depending on your internet connection.
+Builds may fail due to network related issues.
+You can start new builds to complete the failed builds and deployments.

 ### 7. Setup Bitbucket Server